 Overnight Salzburg.
 Breakfast and dinner.

 Sunday, 03 July 2022

-This morning we will visit the railway museum (including a model railway layout) at the small town of Mondsee before motoring along the shore of the “Mondsee” lake, one of the few privately owned larger lakes in Austria.
-The private owner wants to sell it and if you have 15 million Pounds ready, it can be yours!
-The area is full of traditional (and sometimes very popular) villages and small towns where we can stop at our convenience, with an included lunch.
-Continue by bus to the next lake, the Attersee.
-The very scenic road along the shores of these lakes offer stunning vistas of the lakes and the alpine mountains.
+This morning, travel by bus to lake Attersee.
+The very scenic road along the shores of the lakes offer stunning vistas of the lakes and the alpine mountains.
 From the northern end of the Attersee it is just a small hop to Ampflwang, home of a railway museum owned and operated by the Austrian society of Railway History ÖGEG.
 They also run a steam excursion train and we hope to ride one of their regular tourist trains to Timelkam.
 The museum itself is home of the standard gauge fleet of the ÖGEG with numerous locomotives, railcars, freight wagons and passenger coaches.
 The area was dominated by the coal mining industry over several centuries and the museum tries to reflect the link between the mining and the railway.

 Overnight Salzburg.
 Breakfast and lunch.